Zakir176/AlphaJournal/README.md

 # AlphaJournal

-A polished landing site for a personal trading journal application featuring animated hero, parallax background, feature and pricing sections, and a contact form.
-The UI is optimized for a dark-only theme with Apple-inspired aesthetics and smooth interactions.
+A polished landing site and an in-browser Trading Journal app.
+The landing page showcases the product, and the journal app (public/journal.html) provides local-only trade tracking with a modern Apple-inspired light/dark UI.

 ## Live Overview
 - Animated hero with MacBook-style app preview